Shopify/pitchfork/docs/CONFIGURATION.md

 ## Callbacks

-Because pitchfork several callbacks around the lifecycle of workers.
+Pitchfork provides several callbacks hooks around the lifecycle of workers.
 It is often necessary to use these callbacks to close inherited connection after fork.

-Note that when reforking is available, the `pitchfork` monitor process won't load your application at all.
+Note that when reforking is available, the Pitchfork monitor process won't load your application at all.
 As such for hooks executed in the monitor, you may need to explicitly load the parts of your application that are used in hooks.

-`pitchfork` also don't attempt to rescue hook errors.
+Pitchfork also doesn't attempt to rescue hook errors.
 Raising from a worker hook will crash the worker, and raising from a monitor hook will bring the whole cluster down.

 ### `after_monitor_ready`